Amasalaha/Cloud-Projects/README.md

-### Here is a step-by-step guide to deploy WordPress using an RDS:
+### Here is a step-by-step guide to deploy WordPress over AWS using an RDS:

 ### Set up an RDS instance: